jensenemily/jensenemily.github.io/index.md

 ## Current Research Projects:

-- Optimization of treatement protocol for Leukemia patients
+- Robust Control of Power Systems (in collaboration with Siemens)
-- Bioinspired controller design for crawling locomotion
+- Bioinspired controller design for crawling locomotion (in collaboration with Juncal Arbeleiz at MIT)
 - Structured Controller Design in the context of System Level Synthesis

 ## More about me...

-In my spare time I volunteer at the teen center of Girls Inc. of Santa Barbara.
-I also enjoy yoga, painting, crocheting, and hiking with my dog Paisley.
+In my spare time I am currently volunteering in Math classrooms at Berkeley High School and volunteering with the Teen Mentorship program for Girls Inc.